 Let's compare some different types of composting worms together.
 If you're looking to make your compost with worms, then don't go with earth worms.
 They are more for aerating the dirt and are not as efficient for breaking down organic matter.

 With that said, let's start with the first type of compost worm, which is also a great one for beginners.

 Red wigglers are one of the easiest worms to begin with if you're just starting out with composting.
 They are very forgiving so you can feel more comfortable making mistakes and don't have too worry too much about killing them.

 Regarding size, these guys are very small and thin.
 They are much smaller than earth worms and the other types of worms.
 When they are still a baby, you won't see a little band around their bodies.
-When they've matured, they will develop a band which is a sign to tell they are now an adult.
+When they are mature enough, they will develop a band around them, which is a sign to tell they are now an adult.

 Red wigglers are less sensitive to environmental changes than blue worms.
 Meaning, when there's a storm coming or some changes in the barometric pressure (atmospheric pressure), these guys won't get too panicked and start climbing up out of the bin all at once.

 About a pound (450 gram) of food per week would be good enough for them.
 These red wigglers are not the most voracious eaters in the worm kingdom.
 But they produce one of the richest worm castings (worm poop) that many gardeners call black gold.
 For about 11 lbs (5 kg) of red worms, you may get about 2.2 lbs (1 kg) of castings within 3 months.

 And these guys double their population every 60-90 days.
 So you can imagine how much worms and castings you could end up with from a small 1000, 2000 or a pound (450 gram) of worms on good growing conditions.

 Overall, this is a very good all-around type of worms for every raiser at any skill levels.

 The next one you might want to see is: